-Defining modern history; key historical events and developments since the end of the 18th century; First and Second World Wars; the end of the Cold War; the age of Globalization; uni-polar world system; 9/11 and its repercussions; the international financial crisis; Arab world developments.
-Prerequisite: MCM-410
+Defining modern history; key historical events and developments since the end of the 18th century; First and Second World Wars; the end of the Cold War; the age of Globalization; uni-polar world system; 9/11 and its repercussions; the receive training under the supervision of an academic advisor and an industry advisor.
+In order to pass the internship, students have to demonstrate specific administrative and technical capabilities, attitudes and commitments.